aryan159/SwiftGate/README.md

 Make sure to have GO installed on your device.
 Please follow the instructions [here](https://go.dev/doc/install) to install GO.

-This program contains indirect calls to [NetPoll](https://github.com/cloudwego/netpoll) which is not compatuble with Windows, to ensure the program can run, it is recommended to use Linux or MacOS.
+This program contains indirect calls to [NetPoll](https://github.com/cloudwego/netpoll) which is not compatible with Windows, to ensure the program can run, it is recommended to use Linux or MacOS.
 Windows users can explore [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

 Set up GOPATH correctly if you are having issues with modules please enable GO111MODULE with the command below